 If you've ever watched ants, you've probably marveled at their incredible coordination.
 You might even imagine a master ant telling all the "soldier" ants what to do, but the truth is far more mysterious ...
 And might even help humans coordinate themselves better.

 People may talk about "queen" ants, but in reality, there is no master ant barking out orders.
 Instead, each ant figures out what to do by watching the ants around it, creating feedback loops that let ants build huge mounds, forage, defend their colonies and dig intricate chambers and nests.

 Ant colonies provide an example of 'emergence,' or the way complex systems emerge from interactions of smaller and simpler components.

-Emergence may be able to help us in how we design.
-Rather than use top-down approaches that start with a fixed design idea, we could consider decentralized design processes that use diverse local inputs and establish feedback systems to ensure that they build upon local knowledge and reality.
-This could avoid some of the wildly unsustainable designs we see all too often - for example a heavily air-conditioned building with huge HVAC systems being used in a hot area.
+Ants don't have a monopoly on emergence; in fact, their methods could teach us to design differently.
+Rather than using top-down approaches that start with a fixed design idea, we could consider decentralized design processes that use diverse local inputs and establish feedback systems building on local knowledge.
+This could help us avoid some of the wildly unsustainable designs we see all too often, such as heavily air-conditioned buildings with huge HVAC systems.

 This has been a guest post by Roy Brooke.